 Best For: Tech founders, institutional investors

-Startups like HelloGold and MX Global are expanding regionally, while NFT innovation is fueling Malaysia’s creative economy.
-MIMOS and the Ministry of Digital are piloting blockchain-based identity frameworks that could soon power national services.
-These initiatives strengthen the future of blockchain in Malaysia by linking technology with real-world applications.
+Startups like HelloGold and MX Global are expanding regionally.
+NFT innovation is fueling Malaysia's creative economy.
+MIMOS and the Ministry of Digital are testing blockchain‑based identity frameworks.
+Those could soon power national services.
+These efforts strengthen the future of blockchain in Malaysia by linking technology with real‑world uses.

-Expert Tip: Focus on interoperability between traditional finance and Web3 systems.
-Based on my experience with three fintech accelerators, projects that integrate both worlds attract 40% more investor interest.
+Expert Tip: Focus on systems that work between traditional finance and Web3.
+Based on my experience with three fintech accelerators, projects that connect both worlds attract 40% more investor interest.

-Getting involved with local startups isn’t just about funding—it’s about becoming part of a thriving community.
-Hubs like Blockchain Village @ Medini and Orbit Malaysia connect global investors to local talent and act as the backbone of the Web3 community Malaysia continues to build.
-When I visited both hubs in 2024, I noticed that startups completing incubation programs secured funding 30% faster than those outside the network.
+Getting involved with local startups is not just about funding.
+It is about becoming part of a thriving community.
+Hubs like Blockchain Village @ Medini and Orbit Malaysia connect global investors to local talent.
+They act as the backbone of the Web3 community Malaysia continues to build.
+When I visited both hubs in 2024, I noticed that startups finishing incubation programs got funding 30% faster than those outside the network.

 Main Hubs: Orbit Malaysia, Blockchain Village @ Medini